SCECcode/bbp/doc/Installation.md

 ulimit -s unlimited
 ```

-After installing the Broadband Platform on their systems, users should confirm the code is built correctly by [running Unit and Acceptance Tests](./Running-Tests.md) before starting to use the code for research purposes.
+After installing the Broadband Platform on their systems, users should confirm the code is built correctly by [running Unit and Acceptance Tests](./Running-Tests) before starting to use the code for research purposes.

+### Using a User Response File
+If you are performing repeated installations, you may want to put the required inputs into a file and run the installation as a script, something like the following:

+Create install_inputs.txt containing these lines:
+1
+1
+1
+1
+1
+1
+1

+Then, in bbp setup directory: (e.g. /home/scec-00/maechlin/bbp/bbp/setup)

+./easy_install_bbp_22.4.0.sh < install_all_inputs.txt &> install_results.log &

+This will run the installation in the background without any users interactions, and will write stdout and error messages to the install_results.log file.